-Aside from the quality of performance, which is expected to be better according to the four non-calculative models, as discussed above, a wealth of research attacks the negative impact of punishment as well as the incentives.
+In addition to the expected higher quality of performance from the four non-calculative models, as discussed above, there is a wealth of research that shows the negative impact of both punishment and incentives.
 According to the “crowding out” theory, exposing people to external motivation (either positive or negative) undermines their internal motivation.
-Frey found that residents were more likely to oppose a nuclear plant in their neighborhood if they were offered compensation.
-Fehr and Falk (2002) show that using incentives could reduce the performance of agents as well as their compliance with various rules.
-Deci et al have conducted a meta-analysis of 128 studies examined the effects of extrinsic rewards on intrinsic motivation.
-The meta-analysis demonstrated the robust negative effect of reward on what they define as free choice intrinsic motivation with some moderation effect related to the type of incentive and age of participants.
-Tang and hall have taken a different approach in his meta-analysis focusing on the concept of over justification, albeit many of the same papers are dicusssed in both types of meta-analysis.
-Frey conducted few reviews of the literature focusing on the problems associated with incentives in agency relationship.
-Schulze & Frank demonstrated the crowding effect of deterrence and its destructive effect on the intrinsic motivation to behave honestly.
-Another important review article that takes a more economic than a psychological approach is that of Bowles and Polanía-Reyes in the context of pro-social behavior, showing the contexts in which economic incentives might be counterproductive and have adverse effect.
-They also find few alternative explanations for why such effect might happen by reasons unrelated to the classical crowding out effect such as framing and lack of internalization.
-At the same time, it is important to other studies have attempted to understand the mechanism through which people are intrinsically motivated to cooperate in culture rather than individual behavior, noticeably finding no variation within groups associated with individual’s characteristics.
+For example, Bruno Frey found that residents were more likely to oppose a nuclear plant in their neighborhood if they were offered compensation.
+Ernst Fehr and Armin Falk (2002) showed that using incentives could reduce the performance of agents as well as their compliance with various rules.
+In a meta-analysis of 128 studies examining the effects of extrinsic rewards on intrinsic motivation Deci and colleagues found the robust negative effect of rewards on what they define as free choice intrinsic motivation, with some moderation effect related to the type of incentive and age of participants.
+Shu-Hua Tang and Vernon Hall took a different approach in their meta-analysis focusing on the concept of over justification, while Frey has conducted few reviews of the literature focusing on the problems associated with incentives in agency relationship.
+Günther Schultze and Björn Frank demonstrated the crowding effect of deterrence and its destructive effect on the intrinsic motivation to behave honestly.
+Another important review article applying a more economic than psychological approach is that of Samuel Bowles and Sandra Polanía-Reyes in the context of pro-social behavior, showing the contexts in which economic incentives might be counterproductive and have adverse effects.
+They also suggest alternative explanations for why such effects might occur, which are unrelated to the classical crowding out effect, such as framing and lack of internalization.
+It is also notable that other studies have sought to understand the mechanism through which people are intrinsically motivated to cooperate in social rather than individual behavior.
+These studies have found no variation within groups associated with individual’s characteristics.

-Relational account of crowding out (e.g. fine is a price)
+Relational account of crowding out (fine is a price)

-Another mechanism of crowding out is related to redefining the relationship between people, mostly when money transform them into market relationships.
-In behavioral economics literature the famous highly cited “fine is a price” mechanism became the parallel for the psychological research of crowding out effect. documented in the context of daycare centers that assessed fines upon parents who were late in picking up their children at the end of the day.
+Another way that crowding out can happen is when people’s relationships change from personal to financial In the literature of behavioral economics, the famous and highly cited mechanism, the phrase “fine is a price,” became a parallel for psychological research on the crowding out effect.
+This effect was documented in the context of daycare centers that assessed fines on parents who were late in picking up their children at the end of the day.
 Imposing a fine on late parents was found to be counterproductive, resulting in an increased number of late pickups.
-Apparently, the fine led parents to feel licensed to arrive late.
-In another study on the potentially disruptive effect of laws, a related theory in the context of pro-social behaviors suggests that both rewards and punishments were shown to trigger an over justification effect, where the fact that external rewards were present were likely to cause people to question whether "true motivation" was present.
-This effect is more likely to occur when not done in public rather than in private.
+Apparently, the fine caused parents to feel licensed to arrive late.
+In another study, the potentially disruptive effect of laws was examined.
+A related theory in the context of pro-social behaviors suggests that both rewards and punishments were shown to trigger an over justification effect.
+This effect occurs when external rewards are present, causing people to question whether they actually have “true motivation.”
+In addition, this effect is more likely to occur when the behavior is done in private rather than in public.

-Expressive law vs. crowding out
+Expressive law versus. crowding out

-An important conceptual and somewhat contradictory approach that is crucial for this whole project on voluntary compliance is to compare the behavioral effect associated with incentives, which have been part of the classical crowding out research, and the mandatory effect which is in many ways more coercive but in many others might seem less likely to completely shift the focus from thinking about the individual and thinking about why to do it.
+An important conceptual and somewhat contradictory approach that is crucial for this project on voluntary compliance involves comparing the behavioral effect associated with incentives, which have been part of classical crowding out research, and the mandatory effects.
+These are in many ways more coercive but in many others might seem less likely to shift the focus from thinking about the individual and why they should do engage in a particular behavior.